On the Mathematical Relationship Between Layer Normalization and Dynamic Activation Functions: Dynamic Tanh (DyT)

 \section{Dynamic Tanh (DyT)}

 In this section, we provide a mathematical derivation of the DyT function as an element-wise approximation of LN.
-This is done in three steps: \begin{itemize} \item The derivative of LN with respect to its input is computed, resulting in a differential equation. \item The differential equation is simplified by using an approximation. \item The simplified differential equation is solved, leading to the DyT function. \item[] \end{itemize}
+Note that our starting point is actually RMSNorm, reflecting the fact that dynamic activation functions like Eq.~(\ref{eq:introduction_dyt}) do not involve any subtractions for the purpose of centering.
+The derivation is done in three steps: (i) The derivative of the RMSNorm output with respect to its input is computed, resulting in a system of differential equations. (ii) The system of differential equations is decoupled and thereby reduced to a single equation. (iii) The decoupled differential equation is solved, leading to the DyT function.
+The process is illustrated in Fig.~\ref{fig:tikz}.